 Have you ever wondered how bakers on Instagram make a naked cake with flowers – those fancy layer cakes with flowers and just the right amount of frosting?
 You can make your own cake completely from scratch…. or you could just… not.
 I’m not above using a boxed cake mix for making layer cakes and neither should you!
 Here’s how to upgrade boxed cake mix into a fancy layer cake – a naked cake with fresh flowers.
 Since a naked cake is just a cake frosted with only a crumb coat, it’s honestly the easiest kind of cake to do.

 A boxed cake mix can be an option when you’re looking to make a cake quickly (you forgot someone’s birthday) and want to save a few bucks if you find that you’re out of flour or baking powder.
-Obviously, homemade cake tastes a little better (just a little, imho) but a boxed cake is reliable and consistent.
+Obviously, the homemade cake tastes a little better (just a little, imho) but a boxed cake is reliable and consistent.

 how to make a pretty naked cake using boxed cake mix